aaronkebede/PHY220/docs/index.md

 We have done multiple experiments and hence have multiple data outputs.
 The data for each experiment can be found in the directory `/project-one/*version*/Readings/`

-We have three `version` of the data:
+We have three `version`s of the data:

  - Hand Recorded Data (`hand-recorded-data`)
  - V1 - first version of data **without** the lock-in amplifier (`v1`)